Wilfred/difftastic/readme.md

 The goal is to parse a superset of Nim and create a syntax tree that can be easily ingested by tools.

+## Notes

+Unlike other tree-sitter grammars, this repository does not contain a generated parser.
+This is due to the parser being 123MiB in size as of writing, which exceeded GitHub's 100MiB limit.

+Generating this parser does take around 5-6GiB of memory.
+Any help in reducing the parser size is appreciated.

+## Progress

+Right now the parser is capable of parsing most of Nim, but some "advanced" constructs are not supported due to size limitation.

+The parser correctness has not been throughly tested.

+## Stability

+Right now the parser is in early development.
+Node names and structures are expected to change drastically between releases.

 ## License

 The project is licensed under the [Mozilla Public License version 2.0][MPL]